Immigration documents

 What is a Provincial Attestation Letter (PAL)?

-However, some people are exempt from PAL requirement.
-Information regarding PAL exempt can be found on the IRCC website.
+However, some people are exempt from the PAL requirement.
+Information regarding PAL exemptions can be found on the IRCC website. -

 Do I need a PAL if I am a graduate international student applying for my study permit?